Palethorn/rest-on-php/README.md

 # How to use the framework

+Gist of it is to implement a class, register a service, and inject service wherever.
+More detailed explanation https://symfony.com/doc/current/components/dependency_injection.html.

 ## Creating a resource
 Let's say there's a table in a database you wish to expose as a resource through a REST API.